-As many of you now know we are one week away from my husband’s open heart surgery which is going to be done at Columbia University in New York City.
-I can’t tell you how hard it is for me to keep it together, but anytime I get nervous and scared I remind myself I need to be strong and put on a brave face for the both of us.
-The best thing to keep my mind busy, while juggling a job/dog/home/etc, is to be extra prepared for the next few weeks ahead.
+His surgery was done on February 6, 2017 at Columbia University in New York City.
+I can’t tell you how hard it was for me to keep it together, but anytime I got nervous and scared I reminded myself I need to be strong and put on a brave face for the both of us.
+The best thing to keep my mind busy, while juggling a job/dog/home/etc, was to be extra prepared for the weeks ahead.
 If you or someone you love is having open heart surgery I figured it might be helpful to share with you the items that we have been buying and packing to take to the hospital as well as what we are doing to prep our home for when we return from the hospital for recovery.
 These are all thing I think are great to have with you while you are in the hospital in order to make the stay more comfortable for your loved one as well as for you if you plan to stay with them around the clock.
 I also wanted to make sure to share all of the things I will have ready in the house before we head to the hospital so that once we get home we are not scrambling to get anything.
 I am sure there will be things I forget, but at least this is a good list to start.